Arundhati Reddy

-Arundhati Reddy (born 10 April 1997) is an Indian international cricketer.
-She plays for the women's national cricket team as a right-arm medium-fast bowler.
-She represents Railways in domestic cricket and Delhi Capitals in the Women's Premier League.
-Reddy was part of the Indian team that won the 2025 Women's Cricket World Cup.
+Arundhati Reddy (born 10 April 1997) is an Indian cricketer who plays for the Indian women's national team as a right-arm medium-fast bowler.
+She represents Railways in domestic cricket and Royal Challengers Bengaluru in the Women's Premier League.
+Reddy was part of the Indian team that won the 2025 World Cup, 2026 Asia Cup, and gold medal at the 2026 Asian Games.

 Career

 In August 2018, Reddy was named in the India Women's squad for their series against the Sri Lanka Women.
 She made her Women's Twenty20 International cricket debut against Sri Lanka Women on 19 September 2018.

 In October 2018, she was named in India's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 In January 2020, she was named in India's squad for the 2020 ICC Women's T20 World Cup in Australia.

 In May 2021, she was named in India's Test squad for their one-off match against the England women's cricket team.

 She was named in the India squad for the 2024 ICC Women's T20 World Cup and their home ODI series against New Zealand in October 2024.
+She is also member of women's odi world cup winning squad of 2025.